Dr. Yuriy May is the #1 Holistic Dentist in Connecticut/New York/Massachusetts for Safe Amalgam Removal

 7. Use a high volume evacuator

 Once the removal process has started, mercury vapor and particulate will be continuously released from the tooth during the removal procedure.
-A high volume evacuator (suction) tip is kept near the tooth at all times during the removal procedure to evacuate any vapor and particulate from the labial and nasal area.
+A high-volume evacuator (suction) tip is kept near the tooth at all times during the removal procedure to evacuate any vapor and particulate from the labial and nasal area.
 Particles of mercury alloy are washed and vacuumed away as soon as they are generated.
-The Dental Solution office has a massive industrial sized air suction and purification machine which has the capability to clear and purify the air of a 5,000 sq ft facility in just under 3 minutes, allowing the air to be fully purified in Dr. May’s custom build 250 sq ft dental operatory every 10 seconds.
+The Dental Solution office has a massive industrial-sized air suction and purification machine which has the capability to clear and purify the air of a 5,000 sq ft facility in just under 3 minutes, allowing the air to be fully purified in Dr. May’s custom build 250 sq ft dental operatory every 10 seconds.
 This means that between the alternative air supply, fully covered hair, skin, nails, clothes, hair and the doctor’s filtration face masks, no one is exposed to mercury vapor during the procedure and all mercury dust is virtually non-existent.
-The suction tube is 8 inches in diameter and resides 2 inches from patients’ face during the amalgam removal procedure.
+The suction tube is 8 inches in diameter and resides 2 inches from the patients’ face during the amalgam removal procedure.

 8. Keep the treatment room air pure and flowing

-Natural Dentistry houses over 40,000 BTU of air purifiers, exhaust suction, in addition to ionizers and carbon floor filters for maximum quality of air as measured by air purity and no mercury microparticles.
-This level of dedication and resources solely for keeping the air purified and clean ensures patients’ and staffs’ safety and wellbeing.
+Natural Dentistry houses over 40,000 BTUs of air purifiers, exhaust suction, in addition to ionizers and carbon floor filters for maximum quality of air as measured by air purity and no mercury microparticles.
+This level of dedication and resources solely for keeping the air purifier and clean ensures patients’ and staffs’ safety and wellbeing.
 All our operatories have been constructed with amalgam removal procedures in mind, and there is a high turnover of airflow (10 seconds or less) in each treatment room at all times.